NicolasKocher/Hearing-Aid-Website/README.md

 - **HTML**: For structuring the web content and layout.
 - **CSS**: For styling the website and implementing responsive design features.

+I thaught them myself by watching tutorials and little projects.

 ## Contact

 [Nicolas Kocher](https://www.linkedin.com/in/nicolaskocher/)